 Midlife Sidequests & Hong Kong Clarity

 This is a combined life update post, as well as an insight into the basics of visiting Hong Kong.
 If you’re looking for the “Shit you should know, but probably haven’t thought of…” portion of this post, scroll just past the product feature.
+Updated 3/29 for publication on Substack.

 Taking my baby to the airport after two weeks of frivolities and fun.